Skip to Content

 Greater Trinity Region

 The goal of this project is to reduce bacteria levels and protect recreational safety in waterways of the Dallas-Fort Worth Metroplex.
 The stakeholders and TCEQ developed total maximum daily loads (TMDLs) for several water bodies and a regional implementation plan (I-Plan), which together are the road map to improving water quality.
-The TCEQ has adopted the TMDLs and approved the I-Plan.
+TCEQ has adopted the TMDLs and approved the I-Plan.

 fishing at Lower West Oakland LakeTrinity River Segment 0841 at Collins Streetheron on the Trinity River